Understanding Household and Organization Members

 Overview

-To effectively capture the complexity of the relationships advice firms manage, Practifi allows you to structure them in three different ways: HouseholdsOrganizations and Individuals.
-Individuals are self-contained, so this article focuses on Households and Organizations as each contains two or more members.
-This article will cover how members fit into the structure of households and organizations in Practifi, how they're different from other individuals, how to create and manage members and what to do if you experience issues with a member record.
+To effectively capture the complexity of the relationships that advice firms manage, Practifi allows you to structure them in three different ways: HouseholdsOrganizations, and Individuals.
+Individuals are self-contained, so this article focuses on Households and Organizations, each of which contains two or more members.
+This article covers how members fit into the structure of households and organizations in Practifi, how they differ from other individuals, how to create and manage members, and what to do if you encounter issues with a member record.

-What is a Member?
+What Is a Member?

 Creating Members